Functional Collection Programming with Semi-Ring Dictionaries: Language

 \subsection{Set and Array}

 Collection types other than dictionaries, such as arrays and sets, can be defined in terms of dictionaries (cf. Figure~\ref{fig:langext}).
-Arrays can be obtained by using \textit{dense integers} (!dense_int!), which are continuous integers ranging from $0$ to $k$ \footnote{We do not include data types such as \langkw{dense\_int}, \langkw{string}, and other enumerated types (cf. Section~\ref{sec:discussion}) in the grammar and type system, to make the language minimalistic for presentation purposes.} , as keys and the elements of the array as values.
+Arrays can be obtained by using \textit{dense integers} (!dense_int!), which are continuous integers ranging from $0$ to $k$ , as keys and the elements of the array as values.
 Sets can be obtained by using the elements of the set as keys and Booleans as values.
 Arrays and sets of elements of type !T! are represented as ![| T |]! and !{ T }!, respectively.